-Comparing Military Car Insurance for Veterans
+Comparing Car Insurance For Veterans and Active-Duty Military

 Well, USAA can’t always compete on price.
 USAA says the average member saves $434 over his or her previous insurance.
 Some say USAA is the least expensive option they found for car insurance for veterans, while others say they paid half as much after switching to GEICO.
-You can save with USAA, however, if you combine your auto, life, home or renters’ insurance.
+You can save with USAA, however, if you bundle your auto, life, home or renters’ insurance.